Adaptive Bayesian computation for efficient biobank-scale genomic inference: Acknowledgments

 \section{Acknowledgments}

-This research has been conducted using the UK Biobank Resource under application number 98032.
 We thank Colin Starr for his valuable assistance with the algorithmic and R package development, as well as Prof. Adam Butterworth and Dr. Paul Lyons for their helpful insights and discussions.

 \nolinenumbers